arnaudin/personal-homepage-v2-material/_posts/2015-01-06-autodesk-flow-design.markdown

 permalink: /projects/flowdesign/
 blurb: Flow Design has been called the "easiest-to-use CFD program ever."
 ---
-[Flow Design](http://www.autodesk.com/store/flow-design) is a virtual wind tunnel that makes airflow simulation accessible to any level engineer, architect, or product designer.
+[Flow Design](http://www.autodesk.com/store/flow-design) is a virtual wind tunnel that makes airflow simulation accessible beyond engineers, to architects, product designers, and students.

+The goal of this project was to embrace the mental model of a wind tunnel familiar to anyone.
+Prior to Flow Design, flow simulation required users to approach the software with an understanding of the system model of computation fluid dynamics and finite element analysis.
+We aimed to disrupt the "old school" by putting the user first.

-Matching the mental model of a wind tunnel with real-time feedback we abstract away the complexities of running traditional computational fluid dynamics.
-Flow Design feels light weight and playful to encourage hands-on design exploration.
+Flow Design is intended to feel light weight and playful to encourage hands-on design exploration.

 **Flow Design Standalone**
 {: .mdl-color-text--grey-600}